sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 **In other to download a guide to follow, you can use this [book](https://ernw.de/download/BloodHoundWorkshop/ERNW_DogWhispererHandbook.pdf) :**

+> **Note :** For the CRTP exam do not try to setup bloodhound on foothold as it will lead to waste of time,
 # **Local Privilege Escalation Cont'D - **